 Heartbleed Flaw – A vulnerability for email and other online accounts was found this past week called Heartbleed.
 When the issue was first found, people were warned to not change their passwords until after the problem was fixed.
 If users changed their passwords immediately, they could still be taken advantage of if the flaw wasn’t fixed.
 For the most part, this issue should be resolved, but contact your provider before changing your passwords.

-New Klout Mobile App – After being acquired a couple of weeks ago, Klout has released a brand new mobile app that allows you to schedule content posting, see your impact and, of course, claim your perks.
-The coolest thing the app will allow you to do is share content quickly and easily with your friends.
+New Klout Mobile App – After being acquired a couple of weeks ago, Klout has released a brand new mobile app that allows you to schedule the content posting, see your impact, and of course, claim your perks.
+The coolest thing the app will allow you to do is to share content quickly and easily with your friends.
 You

 Twitter gives a new look to user profiles – Twitter has had essentially the same profile page for as long as I can remember, but that look has recently changed.
-The new look is one of the small steps that Twitter is taking to make their service easier to use.
+The new-look is one of the small steps that Twitter is taking to make its service easier to use.
 In the first quarter of 2014, a Twitter executive admitted that the site was difficult to use and that he would make a “better Twitter”.
 This change is reflective of that.